Stephen King Has Already Seen Four Of His In-Progress Films: What’s His Verdict?

 1922 (2010)

 This one has received the least amount of press of any of these in-progress Stephen King adaptations because it is the one in the earliest stage of development.
-The movie, which The Hollywood Reporter says is currently being filmed in Ontario, is being written and directed by Zak Hilditch and stars Thomas Jane and Molly Parker.
+The movie, which the Hollywood Reporter says is currently being filmed in Ontario, is being written and directed by Zak Hilditch and stars Thomas Jane and Molly Parker.

 The story centers on a father living in rural Nebraska in 1922.
 The father wants his wife dead and manipulates his son into committing the murder.
 He is then haunted by guilt and possibly some supernatural forces that slowly drive him to madness.